 The tenure tracker is expected to contribute to valorization, both in terms of engaging with the media as well as applying the state of the art research tools to applications in society.
 UvA spinoffs that bring technology to industry and society are highly encouraged.

-Finally, the tenure tracker is expected to help with ISIS lab management.
+Finally, the tenure tracker is expected to help with the management of the Informatics Institute.

-The candidate’s research interests should fall within the scope of video understanding and include intelligent systems, computer vision and deep learning, as well as practical knowledge of edge computing hardware.
+The candidate’s research interests should fall within the scope of video understanding and include intelligent systems, computer vision and/or (multimodal) deep learning.
 Candidates must hold a doctorate in Computer Science, Electrical Engineering or a related area.
-A strong track record in research is essential, as demonstrated by independent scientific publications in peer reviewed journals and top conferences, as well as research interest and expertise in the areas of the vacancy.
+A strong track record in research is essential, as demonstrated by independent scientific publications in peer reviewed journals and top-conferences, as well as research interest and expertise in the areas of the vacancy.
 Candidates should be able to obtain research funding in a competitive environment.
 In addition, candidates must have a proven track record of teaching abilities as well as the ability to supervise MSc and PhD candidates.
 At least two years of postdoctoral experience is expected but not strictly necessary.
 International research experience is also preferred.

-You may obtain further information about this vacancy from:
+Further information about this vacancy may be obtained from:

 T: +31 (0)20 525 7528